The Ultimate Guide to Working as a Professional Santa Claus

 You don’t have to go to Santa school to find success as a Santa.

 Santa Jim Beck got started by working for an established Santa who “subbed out other Santas.”
-Though he had to pay the lead Santa a cut of his earnings, it led to gigs of his own.
+Though he had to pay the lead Santa a cut of his earnings, the experience led to gigs of his own.

 If you’re just starting out, this is a smart move.
 Find a local Santa who has more work than he can handle, then offer to take on any gigs he can’t or doesn’t want to do.
 If you offer him a percentage of your earnings, what Santa is going to say no?